Zhenjiang: History

 A part of Zhenjiang was held by Ce, Marquess of Yi, under the early Zhou dynasty.
 It was subsequently known as Zhufang and Guyang.
 After the unification of China by Shi Huangdi of Qin in 221 BC, the area was organized as the county (xian) of Dantu.
 One Chinese legend relates that the site's fengshui was so advantageous that the First Emperor ordered 3000 prisoners to dig a tunnel through one of its hills to dissipate its qi.
 In the middle of the 3rd century BC, Dantu was elevated to the status of a commandery (jun).

-The Sui took the city in AD 581 and made it an important garrison on the lower Yangtze, the source of its present name ("Protecting the River").
+The Sui took the city in AD 581 from Chen and made it an important garrison on the lower Yangtze, the source of its present name ("Protecting the River").
 In 595, it was restored to commandery status.
 Its importance grew with the construction of the Grand Canal, after which it served as the chief collection and transit center for the grain tax paid by the farmers of the Yangtze delta.
 The city flourished from the 10th to 13th centuries, when it produced fine silks, satins, and silverware for the Song emperors.
 The 11th-century scientist and statesman Shen Kuo composed his 1088 Dream Pool Essays during his retirement in a garden estate on the outskirts of the city.
 It was taken by the Mongolians during their 1275 campaign against the Southern Song capital at Hangzhou.
 Under their Yuan dynasty, some Nestorian Christians were reported living in the city.
 The city fell to Xu Da on 17 March 1356.
 According to Odoric of Pordenone, Zhenjiang had a vast amount of shipping, more so than any other city in the world.
 The ships which worked the city were painted white and often doubled as businesses such as taverns or other gathering spots.
 Under the Ming, it was the seat of a prefecture (fu) of Nanzhili, the Southern Directly-Administered District around the secondary capital Nanjing.
 The Southern Ming placed the town under Zheng Zhifeng, brother of Zheng Zhilong and favorite uncle of Koxinga.
 He was fooled into wasting most of his ammunition against a feint, however, and forced to abandon the city to the Manchus on 1 June 1645.